 If you are looking into how to file a charge of employment discrimination with the EEOC, it is important to know the agency’s procedure after you file.
 Once you file a wrongful termination discrimination charge in SC, the EEOC may recommend you complete a mediation program with your previous employer for settlement.
 If no settlement in unreachable, the EEOC’s staff may start a voluntary settlement so that you can receive satisfactory compensation from your former employer.
-If both attempts to settle end without conclusion, the EEOC will have its legal staff either file a lawsuit against your previous employer, or will grant you the Notice of Right to Sue on your own terms.
+If both attempts to settle end without a conclusion, the EEOC will have its legal staff either file a lawsuit against your previous employer or will grant you the Notice of Right to Sue on your own terms.

 File a Lawsuit Against Your Employer in South Carolina

 Suing for wrongful termination in South Carolina is the next step in the legal process once the EEOC grants you permission.
-When you file lawsuit against employers for wrongful termination, you must prove your case through prepared evidence and testimonials.
+When you file a lawsuit against employers for wrongful termination, you must prove your case through prepared evidence and testimonials.
 If you are researching the process for how to file a wrongful termination lawsuit, you may find that hiring an attorney to help you prove your case is a likely way to explain your case in the courtroom effectively.

 Wrongfully terminated employees may wonder, “Can I file a lawsuit for wrongful termination and receive compensation?”
-If you plan on filing a wrongful termination claim against employer in SC, preparing paycheck stubs, witness statements and records to prove your claim is your first step to success.
+If you plan on filing a wrongful termination claim against an employer in SC, preparing paycheck stubs, witness statements, and records to prove your claim is your first step to success.
 An experienced lawyer can help you file a lawsuit against your employer in South Carolina as well as gather the evidence needed to prove your case successfully.